AtomSyncSettings/DockerTest/README.md

 or [download the zip](https://github.com/AtomSyncSettings/DockerTest/archive/master.zip) & extract it

-3. run:
+3. cd to the folder you just extracted and run:

-<code> docker build . </code>
+<code> docker build . -t elastixtest/test </code>

-Note: if you run outside the institute comment out line 6 of the Dockerfile

 4. You're done!
 To use the new installation just run:

-<code> docker .... </code>
+<code> docker run -it elastixtest/test </code>

-And you are logged in with a working elaxtis and ITK installation!
+And you are logged in with a working elastix and ITK installation!

+Try it out by now running:

+<code> elastix --help </code>

+And it should give the elastix help!